crisluengo/doxpp/README.md

 Things we'd like to add/fix/improve:

-1. SFINAE template parameters are hard to parse.
-The current solution is to record "<SFINAE>" as the type of any template parameter without a name.
-This is obviously not right, but it works for me for now.
-2. Types in a (partial) template specialization are not always recorded.
-3. If a templated type is used as the type of a parameter or variable, it is not linked to the documentation for that type.
+1. Template parameters that are templated types are treated a bit too simplistically.

-4. Link override and overridden functions together.
+2. Link override and overridden functions together.

-5. There's no way to have the literal text "`\ref`" (and similar commands) in the documentation, we need to avoid matching commands inside backticks or in code blocks.
+3. There's no way to have the literal text "`\ref`" (and similar commands) in the documentation, we need to avoid matching commands inside backticks or in code blocks.

-6. References to a member that is injected into a different namespace it was declared in are not resolved (e.g. through a `using` statement, or members of an anonymous or inline namespace).
+4. References to a member that is injected into a different namespace it was declared in are not resolved (e.g. through a `using` statement, or members of an anonymous or inline namespace).

-7. Clang doesn't easily report on pre-processor macros.
+5. Clang doesn't easily report on pre-processor macros.
 Instead of making things complicated, we just require adding the `\macro` (or `\def`) command at the top of the documentation block.